Kingsman: The Secret Service: Filming

 Principal photography began 6 October 2013 in Deepcut, Surrey, on a budget reported to be one-third of the $200 million budget of Skyfall.
 The Alexandra Road Estate in Camden was used for Eggsy's home area, and some scenes were filmed at Imperial College London.
 The Black Prince Pub in Kennington, South London, was used for various fight scenes and the car chase.
 Savile Row in Mayfair was also employed as a location and the exterior of tailors Huntsman at No. 11, which provided the clothes, and James Lock & Co. in St James's, which provided the hats.

+To achieve the desired effect of "all of the bad guys' heads [exploding] in a Busby Berkeley firework display", Vaughn visited three effects studios; the first two were too gory while Vaughn wanted something surreal that people could enjoy.
+Finally, they found an effect akin to coloured smoke from the third effects house.

 Music

 In May 2014, it was reported that Henry Jackman and Matthew Margeson would be composing the music for the film, while in July it was announced that Gary Barlow would be writing the music for the film.
 Additionally, a song from Take That's seventh studio album III, "Get Ready for It", played during the end credits.

+For the fight scene in the church, Vaughn originally intended to use "November Rain" but found the song "darker than [he] realised" and its guitar solo too short.
+After an online search for "great long American guitar solos", the scene was shot with "Free Bird" instead.
+Vaughn had Giles Martin, George Martin's son and Vaughn's friend, provide a remix of the track with punk rock band The Stems for the film.